Emamatcyber90/frederic-hemberger.de/src/articles/2018-01-22-annotate-grafana-dashboards-with-deployments.md

 date: 2018-01-22
 ---

-To get started, we need Grafana 4.2 or above to be installed.
+To get started, we need Grafana 4.6 or above to be installed for the native annotation store.
+If you're using an older version, you can use the same technique and store your annotations in [InfluxDB](https://www.influxdata.com/), for example.

 For this tutorial, I'm using Docker to get the latest Grafana release running:

 ```bash
 docker run -d --name=grafana -p 3000:3000 grafana/grafana